TedHusted/awake/awake.md/awake.md

 	The manager goes out front and returns with a device that looks like a gaming console.

 	“That chair is inoperable now, but I have another one here that we can use.
-I just need to scan the serial number first.”
+I need to scan the serial number first.”

 	The manager tips up the chair and points the console under the seat.
 Lowering the chair, he uses the console to move the chair around the backroom.